Gigi (1958 film): Release

 Following completion of the film, it was previewed in Santa Barbara.
 Audience reaction was overwhelmingly favorable, but Lerner and Loewe were dissatisfied with the result.
 Lerner felt it was twenty minutes too long and most of the action too slow.
 The changes he proposed would cost an additional $300,000, money Freed was loath to spend.
 The songwriting team offered to buy 10% of the film for $300,000, then offered $3 million for the print.
 Impressed with their belief in the film, MGM executives agreed to the changes, which included eleven days of considerable reshooting, putting the project at $400,000 over budget.
 At a preview in Encino, audience reaction changed from "appreciation to affection", and Lerner felt the film finally was ready for release.
 It premiered at the Royale Theatre, a legitimate theatrical venue in New York City, on May 15, 1958.

+The film had 10 reserved seat engagements in the United States before opening in selected cities on a continuous run basis from October 2, 1958.
 The film entered saturation release in the United States with 450 prints on April 1, 1959.